There is an Arduino Voltage Reference (1.1V) built into some Arduino

 To get the best results from the Arduino voltage reference you should

-calibrate it.
+calibrate it (just measure the voltage reference with a multimeter.
 This will then eliminate offset voltages due to

 manufacturing process and supply volt sensitivity (if the voltage source